Openlayer named a top 100 AI company of 2022 by CB Insights!

 Step 4: Weighting

 There is an additional catch.
 Since one of the premises that LIME builds upon is that the interpretable model can be a good local approximation, we are mostly interested in the perturbed samples that are close to x'.
-Therefore, to learn the interpretable model, LIME weights the samples according to their proximity to x', so samples close to x' are given a large weight and samples far away from x' are given a small weight.
+Therefore, to learn the interpretable model, LIME weights the samples according to their proximity to x', so samples close to x' are given a large weight, and samples far from x' are given a small weight.

 Step 5: Learning the interpretable model

-Now, LIME is ready to learn the interpretable model!
+Finally, LIME is ready to learn the interpretable model!

 The default interpretable model used by LIME is a linear model.
 It is learned from the weighted samples and provides explanations for a particular prediction, in this case, x'.
 Even though the black-box model might be nonlinear, we expect that close to x', the decision boundary can be reasonably approximated by a line.